 Skip to content

-To prevent the user from creating multiple passkeys on a device, pass the existing passkey ids during the registerPasskey call and test for a DuplicatePasskey error:
+To prevent the user from creating multiple passkeys on a device, pass their known passkey IDs to the authorizePasskeyRegistration call.

 alert("You already have a suitable passkey on this device");